sirko-io/engine/README.md

 Currently, this solution is only recommended for public pages which meet the following criteria:

-- **pages aren't personalized**.
-There are bugs related to a transition from the anonymous state to the authorized one.
 - **pages aren't too diverse**.
 For instance, if you have online store with lots of products, this solution won't work well.
 To make correct predictions for a such site, historical data of users' purchases, views and other stuff must be used.
 - **pages are served over a secure connection (HTTPS)**.
 The client part is based on a [service worker](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers).